 Apply for your tax card and possible tax exemption at your local Tax Centre.

 Lyseng Alle 1, DK - 8270 Højbjerg

-For addresses of other tax centres in Denmark, use this map (select 'Skattecentre')
+For other cities with tax centres in Denmark see this page.

 Office hours (may be subject to change)